 A minimal CPP analysis

-The shortest complete loop in AAanalysis: load a dataset, run Comparative Physicochemical Profiling (CPP), and read out the physicochemical signature that distinguishes the two groups.
+The shortest complete loop in AAanalysis: load a dataset, run Comparative Physicochemical Profiling (CPP) with its defaults, and read out the physicochemical signature that separates the two groups — first as a ranked list, then as a feature map.

-We use the domain-level γ-secretase dataset (DOM_GSEC: substrates vs. non-substrates), so this is the domain level row of the Prediction tasks table — the unit of comparison is the TMD part-set and the reference is built from labeled A-vs-B groups.
+We use the domain-level γ-secretase dataset (DOM_GSEC: substrates vs. non-substrates) and lean on defaults throughout: CPP loads a default amino-acid scale set for you, so there is nothing to select or tune.
 For the broader tour (machine learning, SHAP feature impact, the comparison harness) see the Quick start tutorial.

 import matplotlib.pyplot as plt